| Bulletin Boards Boomingby Lloyd Borrett,Today's Computers, March 1985.

 Australia, that has all changed.
 Indeed, the term "bulletin

+board system" has become a limiting definition.
 The electronic bulletin board is no longer the souped-up,

 computerised version of the local supermarket listings, nor